ouss122/Ou12Blog/content/blog/Contradiction, Contraposition and Lean.md

 And `.2` give the other way around
 > Nat.not_even_iff_odd.mpr : Odd ?m.1 → ¬Even ?m.1

-Note: you can also read definition of theorem or tactic or any keyword by hovering above it with the mouse
+Note: you can also read definition of theorem or tactic or any keyword by hovering above it with the mouse.

+Add those lines of code to yours:

 ```lean4